 Instead, she kneels quietly at his feet.
 “My Lord has instructed that I am yours for the evening.
 Anything that you desire,” she dimples, “anything that is in my power to grant you, is yours.”

 Daniel is absolutely gobsmacked.
 “Errrr,” he stutters, “umm, maybe we can talk for a while.”
 He sits down hard on the side of the bed.
 Oh, shite.
-It’s not that he hadn’t been thinking about it, but he was already in a relationship, not exactly free to dally, tempting as it was.
+It’s not that he hadn’t been thinking about it, she was lovely, but he was already in a relationship, not exactly free to dally, tempting as it was.
 Oh, Christ.

 She rises and moves to reposition herself at his feet, but he hastily pats the side of the bed next to him, so she sits there instead.